 You’ll apply for student finance from Student Finance England when you’re at uni or college.
-But when the time comes to repay, you’ll make your repayments to the Student Loans Company (SLC).
+But when the time comes to repay, you’ll make your repayments to the Student Loans Company.

 The important thing to remember is that the amount you’ll repay will be based on how much you earn, not how much you borrow.

 Once you leave your course, you’ll only repay when your income is above the repayment threshold.
 The current UK threshold is £26,575 a year, £2,214 a month, or £511 a week.

-If you stop working, or start to earn below the repayment threshold, you’ll repay nothing at all until you earn over the threshold.
+If you stop working, or start to earn below the repayment threshold, your repayments will stop until you earn over the threshold.

 You’ll make a repayment if you go over the weekly or monthly threshold at any point during the year, for example, if you get a bonus or work overtime.
-You can request a refund at the end of the tax year if your total income was below the repayment threshold.
+You can request a refund at the end of the tax year if your total income was below the annual repayment threshold.

 If you leave your course early

 You’ll still have to repay your loan, but the repayment process might be different.

 - Part-time courses – you’ll be due to start repaying the April four years after the start of your course, or the April after you finish or leave your course, whichever comes first, but only if you're earning over the repayment threshold.

 - If you start work, your employer will automatically take 9% of your income above the threshold from your salary, along with tax and National Insurance.